seansolari/expam/docs/source/quickstart.rst

 Convert to taxonomy
 -------------------

-* First run :code:`expam download_taxonomy` download the taxonomy for all sequences in the database.
+* First run :code:`expam download_taxonomy` to download the taxonomy for all sequences in the database.
 This will require an internet connection.

 .. code-block:: console